IN THIS ARTICLE

 Step 3: Set up Daily limit and Delivery time

 Once you composed your cold email campaign, you can set the Delivery time for all emails.
-You can also change the default Daily limit for the opening emails, and add delay time for the follow-ups.
+You can also change the default Daily limit for opening emails and add delay time for the follow-ups.

-1. Set up Daily limit for the opening emails
+1. Set up a Daily limit for opening emails

-Set the maximum of opening emails (Email #1) that you want to be sent a day.
+Set the maximum opening emails (Email #1) you want to be sent daily.
 The default is 50 opening emails a day, but you may want to send fewer or more than that.

 The limit is capped at the maximum of your currently active Daily Sending Limit Add-on.
 What is Daily Sending limit? »

 Check your Sending limits to measure if you can send all your scheduled emails in one day.
 Go to Settings → Accounts → Sending.

 Remember that you'll be sending these emails from your own mailbox, and there are sending limits established by your email provider.
 Your campaigns must be set up so that these limits are not exceeded.

 2. Set up the delay for your follow-ups

 For each of your follow-ups, set the number of days to wait before sending.
 By default, Woodpecker adds 3 more days after the first email.
 After the second step it is 6 days, after the third step it is 12, and in further steps, the default number is set to 18.
 This always relates to the time the previous email was sent (for each prospect).

 Click the clock icon to open follow-up settings.

 By default, Woodpecker waits 3 days (after the first Step).
 You can always change this number.
 Choose between days and hours after the previous email.

-3. Set up Delivery time for all emails
+3. Set up a Delivery time for all emails

 For each of your emails, both the opening email and the follow-ups: